kumakyoo42/oma-file-formats/OPA.md

 | =         | \\=             |
 | \         | \\\             |

+Members are saved as id, followed by the position and the role.
+The role is escaped like keys and tags.
+It may contain spaces.

-Metadata is only included if listed in the `<features list>`.
+Metadata is only included if listed in the `<features list>`, with the exception of IDs of collections, where the ID is always present (and repeated before the bounding box).

 ## Example

-*Note: This example is slightly outdated: The `version byte` and the `typetable` are missing and it does not contain an example for a collection.*
+*Note: This example is outdated: The `version byte` and the `typetable` are missing and it does not contain an example for a collection, nor are there members.*

 See [example.opa](/example.opa).